 - What is the Game’s Layout?

-- How to Create Way Back Home Game?
+- How to Create the Game?

 How to Play Way Back Home Game?

+Before learning to create the Way Back Home game, let’s check out the way to play it.
 On the way back home, the character will encounter many obstacles.
 To overcome the obstacles, the character has to answer all the questions correctly.

 In the Content slide, when the character encounters an obstacle and clicks on it, the game will navigate to a random question.
 With a correct answer, feedback will appear on the screen.
-Click the Continue button to navigate the game to the Content slide and continue playing.
+Click the Continue button to navigate the interactive game to the Content slide and continue playing.

 If that’s an incorrect one, the game will move to Game over slide and finish.
-Players can click the Replay button to restart the game.
+Players can click the Replay button to restart the interactive game.

 After submitting all correct answers, the game will navigate to the Congratulations slide.